james-jw/xq-tika/README.md

 The xq-tika module currently exposes one method <code>parse</code> with one overload.
 Upon execution, the type of file is automatically detected with text contents returned utilizing the Tika libraries. <br />

 <pre>parse($filePath as xs:string) as xs:string</pre>
-To support large files, and reduce memory footprint, a max string length can be specified.
-Each document will only be parsed up to the length specified.
+To support large files, and reduce memory footprint, a max string length can be specified resulting in the document only being parsed up to the length specified.
 <pre>parse($filePath as xs:string, $maxStringLength as xs:string) as xs:string</pre>

 <h3>Example</h3>